-â Р â 2 A 0 Р Q R 1 Community What do the provisions say about drainage and soils types?
+- A 0 Р Q 1 Community What do the provisions say about drainage and soils types?
 What do the provisions say about grading and erosion control?
-What do the provisions say about land division requirements?
-Are there any building code related provisions referenced in the land use code?
-Multnomah County 11:45.020 Intent: In the regulation of the division of land, it is Not in the Hillside Development portions of the Zoning Code. intended that this Chapter shall minimize street congestion, secure safety from fire, flood, geologic hazards, pollution and other dangers, provide for adequate light and air, prevent the characteristics, stormwater drainage, stream protection, erosion control, and/or replanting. overcrowding of land and facilitate adequate provisions for transportation, water supply, sewage disposal, drainage, crosion control, and/or replanting. education, recreation and other public services and facilities, all in accord with Oregon Revised Statutes, Chapter 92.
-1 1 46
+What do the provisions say about land division requirement 4 Multnomah County (D) Narrative, map or plan information necessary to demonstrate compliance with MCC 33.5520 (A).
+The application shall provide applicable supplemental reports, certifications, or plans relative to: engineering, soil characteristics, stormwater drainage, stream protection, erosion control, and/or replanting.
+(D) Narrative, map or plan information necessary to demonstrate compliance with MCC 33.5520 (A).
+The application shall provide applicable supplemental reports, certifications, or plans relative to: engineering, soil characteristics, stormwater drainage, stream protection, erosion control, and/or replanting.
+11:45.020 Intent: In the regulation of the division of land, it intended that this Chapter shall minimize street congestion, secure safety from fire, flood, geologic hazards, pollution ar other dangers, provide for adequate light and air, prevent th overcrowding of land and facilitate adequate provisions for transportation, water supply, sewage disposal, drainage, education, recreation and other public services and facilities in accord with Oregon Revised Statutes, Chapter 92.